particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 ***Pulsing White***

 - **What's the Core Doing?** The main LED on my Core slowly pulses white, even if I reset it or [perform a factory reset](https://community.particle.io/t/how-to-do-a-factory-reset/2579).
-- **What's the problem?** The CC3000 on the COre is having trouble initializing due ot a potential hardware issue.
+- **What's the problem?** The CC3000 on the COre is having trouble initializing due to a potential hardware issue.
 - **How do I fix it?** In general, if the LED on your Core starts breathing white, the best thing to do is to reach out to the Particle team.
 Refer to this issue in your email, and Particle's Technical Support staff will help you resolve the problem directly.